How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 You should also have a process in place for taking action for poor performance when warranted.

 Again, clearly communicate that process with your providers and make sure you stick to it.
-Inflationary markets will show you which providers are serious about being your business partner.
+Inflationary markets will show you which providers are serious about maintaining a strong relationship with your business.

 4. Set Durable Contract Rates

-Not all shippers have the ability to secure committed, primary rates in a procurement event, but if you do, make sure to account for the current state of the market capacity cycle.
+Not all shippers have the ability to secure committed, primary rates in a procurement event, but if you do, make sure to account for both the current and near-future state of the market capacity cycle.

 Though spot rates may be rising, contract rates — which take about two to three quarters to respond to spot rate activity — could still be deflating.